graharee/GVSU-CIS350-AVALANCHE/docs/software_requirements_specification.md

 1. GUI
    1. NR1: The GUI shall have correct grammar.
    2. NR2: The GUI shall use colors that are able to contrast with one another to be easier to read.
-   3. NR3: The speed of the GUI shall update within a minute.
+   3. NR3: The rendering of the GUI shall update within 30 seconds.

 2. Audio-to-text
    1. NR4: The audio button shall always be available whenever the application is used.